MHLoppy/MoonRobot/README.md

 The main difference is combining the processing of the LEFT, RIGHT, and MOVE commands into a single line.

-I also used a self-imposed constraint of avoiding the use of avoiding ternary operators and any conditional check (on one line) that involved more than an if-else; ideally even an if-else would not be allowed on one line.
+I also used a self-imposed constraint of avoiding the use of ternary operators and any conditional check (on one line) that involved more than an if-else; ideally even an if-else would not be allowed on one line.

 The "skeleton" of my revised solution is: